 Change to System.
 The Registry may from time to time make modifications to the Licensed Product, or other software licensed hereunder that will revise or augment the features of the Registry System.
 Registry Operator will provide Registrar with at least ninety (90) days notice prior to the implementation of any material changes to the Supported Protocols, Licensed Product, or software licensed hereunder.

 Engineering and Customer Service Support.
 The Registry shall provide Registrar with engineering and customer service support as follow: (i) Reasonable support to address engineering issues arising in connection with Registrar’s us of the Registry System (on a 7/24 basis); (ii) Emergency call service for technical issues without time limit; and (iii) training of Registry Policy and business if necessary.

+Equitable Treatment.
+Registry shall not apply standards, policies, procedures or practices arbitrarily, unjustifiably, or inequitably and shall not single out registrar for disparate treatment unless justified by substantial and reasonable cause.

 During the term of this Agreement, with respect to non-technical issues relating to the registration system or system operation, the Registry shall provide Registrar with customer service support (non-registered domain name holders or potential customers of Registrar).
 During the EPP, API and software implementation period, the Registry shall also provide Registrar with detailed contact information with respect to relevant supports.